Force de dissuasion: Air

-Initially, the Force de Frappe had an airbase component of the Strategic Air Forces Command (Commandement des Forces Aeriennes Strategique (CFAS)) of the French Air Force, established in 1955 and operating 40 Sud Aviation Vautour IIB bombers.
+Initially, the Force de frappe had an airbase component of the Strategic Air Forces Command (Commandement des Forces Aériennes Stratégiques, CFAS) of the French Air Force, established in 1955 and operating 40 Sud Aviation Vautour IIB bombers.
 They were considered marginal for a strategic bomber role, and work began almost immediately on a replacement resulting in the Mirage III.

 In May 1956, a requirement for what became the Dassault Mirage IV bomber was drawn up; the bomber was designed to carry AN-11 nuclear gravity bombs over targets in the Eastern bloc at supersonic speeds and was declared operational in October 1964.
-It has since been modernized and converted to carry its successor, the AN-22 bomb.
-The Mirage IV-P version was later armed with the ASMP missile and entered service in 1986.
+It was later modernized and converted to carry its successor, the AN-22 bomb.
+The Mirage IV-P version was armed with the ASMP missile and entered service in 1986.
 All bomber versions of the Mirage IV retired in 1996.

 From 1973 to 2003, the CFAS also operated SEPECAT Jaguars, limited nuclear capable of using the tactical AN-52 nuclear bomb, which were certified for supersonic flight.
-A total of 100 were built in 1972 to 1982.
+A total of 100 were built from 1972 to 1982.
 They were compatible with modified Mirage III fighters and later with the standard Jaguar.
-The Mirage 2000 was theorically capable of carrying it but never did so.
+The Mirage 2000 was theoretically capable of carrying it but never did so.
 The AN-52's were deactivated and placed into storage in 1991.

 The Mirage 2000N entered service in 1988 and can carry gravity bombs, the ASMP and the new longer-ranged ASMP-A missile, which entered service 2009.
 The Mirage 2000N was being replaced by the Dassault Rafale F3 as of 2011.